 The BRC Global Standard for Packaging and Packaging Materials is a food standard for manufacturers and suppliers of packaging used for retailer own branded products who have an obligation to implement appropriate systems and controls to ensure the suitability of their packaging for safe food and non-food use.

 The British Retail Consortium (BRC) and the Institute of Packaging (now known as The Packaging Society) jointly developed this technical standard to assist retailers and food manufacturers in meeting their legal obligations.
 A key aim of this standard was to help in protecting the consumer by providing a common basis for the evaluation of companies supplying packaging for food products to retailers.

 Importantly, it also provided a single common standard and protocol that would enable an external assessment to be undertaken by a competent third party organisation which was independent of both the food manufacturer and of the packaging manufacturer/supplier.
-LRQA holds accreditation from UKAS to the European standard EN 45011 which together with our expertise in the food safety sector means we are ideally placed to help those needing to comply with the BRC Global Standard for Packaging and Packaging Materials
+LRQA holds accreditation from UKAS to ISO 17065:2012 which together with our expertise in the food safety sector means we are ideally placed to help those needing to comply with the BRC Global Standard for Packaging and Packaging Materials

 Since its publication in 2001, this packaging standard has become widely accepted and has become adopted by major retailers, manufacturers and packaging businesses around the world.
 LRQA assesses to version 4 of the packaging Standard with the next revision expected in 2014.
 Updates and transition information will be posted to this site in due course.